Conversation with Buddha and TMichael: Sensual Pleasures and Enlightenment

 This was not and is not to be interpreted as an admonishment to those beings who are playing in their reflections.
 It is saying to the one upon the path, this is the way.

-online dating old pictures TM: It sounds like what you’re saying is that the pleasures of the flesh are the parts that the non-self is bargaining to keep and that they will be the parts that melt away.
+afghanistan dating website TM: It sounds like what you’re saying is that the pleasures of the flesh are the parts that the non-self is bargaining to keep and that they will be the parts that melt away.
 Is that what you mean?

 TM: Well, of course I will.
 But I’m asking you as a teacher for a lesson that will guide me along the way.